AaronNovakDev/Healthapp_T1A3/assignemnt.md

 No.	Slides must include…	You must explain…
-R11	An overview of your Terminal application	The main features and overall structure of your app R12	An overview of your code	An explanation of the important parts of your code
+R11	An overview of your Terminal application	The main features and overall structure of your app R12	An overview of your code	- An explanation of the important parts of your code

+Hey every one, This is my terminal App.
+I have created a general health app, which will be upgraded as i go.
+For now it will allow a user to add themselves.
+It will alow them to enter in the items they would like to remember to take on a daily basis.
+It can be anything they would like.